oreilles/polars-st/README.md

 ## How it works

 Geometries are stored as EWKB in regular Polars Binary columns.
-EWKB is a extension to the WKB standard popularized by PostGIS, that can also store information about the CRS of each geometry as an integer code called SRID.
+EWKB is a extension to the WKB standard popularized by PostGIS, that also stores information about the CRS of each geometry as an integer code called SRID.

-For every spatial operations, the WKB binary blob will be parsed into a Geometry object so the operation can be done.
-If the operation result is a geometry, it will then be serialized back to EWKB.
+For every spatial operations, the WKB will be parsed into a Geometry object so the operation can be done.
+If the operation result is a geometry, it will then be serialized back to WKB.
 Because of that round-trip, some operations might turn out to be slower than GeoPandas.
-In most cases however, the performance penalty of that round-trip will be marginal compared to the spatial operation, and you will fully benefit from the parallelization capabilities of Polars.
+In most cases however, the performance penalty will be marginal and you will fully benefit from the parallelization capabilities of Polars.

 ## About GeoPolars

-[GeoPolars](https://github.com/geopolars/geopolars) is an very promising tool for manipulating geographic data in Polars based on [GeoArrow](https://github.com/geoarrow/geoarrow) that likely will outperform this library's performance.
+[GeoPolars](https://github.com/geopolars/geopolars) is an very promising tool for manipulating geographic data in Polars based on the [GeoArrow](https://github.com/geoarrow/geoarrow) specification.
 It however seems to be quite a long way from being ready and feature-complete, mostly due to Polars lack of support for [Arrow Extension Types](https://github.com/pola-rs/polars/issues/9112) and [subclassing of core datatypes](https://github.com/pola-rs/polars/issues/2846#issuecomment-1711799869).

-`polars-st` stores geometry as EWKB in regular Binary columns and delegates core functionality to GEOS, which allows it to be ready now, with full support for 3D / 4D coordinates, curved geometry types (CircularString, CurvePolygon, ...) and per-geometry CRS information.
+`polars-st` stores geometry as EWKB in regular Binary columns and delegates core functionality to GEOS, which allows it to be ready now, with full support for Z / M coordinates, curved geometry types (CircularString, CurvePolygon, ...) and Series with mixed geometry type and SRIDs.

 ## About Polars

 This project is not affiliated with Polars.
-The design language was deliberately made very close to that of Polars to highlight the fact that this project is an exclusive extension to Polars, and as a tribute to its effectiveness.
+The design language was deliberately made very close to that of Polars to highlight the fact that this is an exclusive extension to Polars, and as a tribute to the effectiveness of the original design.

 ## About GEOS